wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

 - Reproducibility: By tracking the lineage of all artifacts, teams can reproduce experiments, models, and results, which is essential for debugging, experimentation, and validating machine learning models.

 - Version Control: Artifact lineage involves versioning artifacts and tracking their changes over time.
-This allows teams to roll back to previous versions of data, code, or models if needed.
+This allows teams to roll back to previous versions of data or models if needed.

 - Auditing: Having a detailed history of the artifacts and their transformations enables organizations to comply with regulatory and governance requirements.